Article · Apr 28, 2026

 What should go in a CLAUDE.md file?

 Keep CLAUDE.md under 80 lines or Claude starts ignoring parts of it.
 Use four sections in this order.
-Commands - the exact strings to run, test, lint, and build, copy-paste ready, plus any non-obvious env vars.
-Architecture - three to five paragraphs naming the patterns the codebase actually uses, the layering, and the data flow.
-Guardrails - hard rules in imperative voice with no hedging (never write to production directly, always use the typed client, never bypass row-level security).
-What not to touch - the fragile corners like migration scripts, payment paths, webhook signature verification, and anything load-bearing.
+Commands: the exact strings to run, test, lint, and build, copy-paste ready, plus any non-obvious env vars.
+Architecture: three to five paragraphs naming the patterns the codebase actually uses, the layering, and the data flow.
+Guardrails: hard rules in imperative voice with no hedging (never write to production directly, always use the typed client, never bypass row-level security).
+What not to touch: the fragile corners like migration scripts, payment paths, webhook signature verification, and anything load-bearing.

 What is ISSUES.md and how is it different from a Linear board?

 ISSUES.md is a flat markdown file at the root of the repo, version-controlled with the code, grep-able from the command line.
 Each entry has a numbered ID, a Repro section, a Root cause section, a Fix reasoning section, and a Related line linking other entries that surface the same class of bug.
 Unlike a Linear board, ISSUES.md travels with the code, so the next person who reads a similar bug walks straight to the dependency graph in the file.
-It is a learning log, not a status board, and the Fix reasoning line is what earns the file its keep months later.
+It is a learning log, not a status board.
+The Fix reasoning line is what earns the file its keep months later.

 Why use both Claude Code and Lovable or Cursor on the same project?

 The two tools are good at different things.
 Claude Code reasons over a repo end-to-end, compares approaches, flags risks, and writes the surrounding documentation, but it is slow at scaffolding new UI.
 Lovable and Cursor ship visible UI changes quickly but rarely refuse a change on their own and will happily violate a rule in your CLAUDE.md.
-The pattern is plan, approve, ship, review, document.
+The pattern is: plan, approve, ship, review, document.
 Claude Code plans and reviews.
 Lovable or Cursor ships.
 You approve every handoff.
 The split prevents either tool's blind spot from reaching production.